The 10 Metacognitive Strategies That Will Empower All Primary And Secondary Students

 1. Break the problem down

 Maths problems, especially multi-step word problems or problem-solving questions, can be overwhelming.
-Students might rush in and make mistakes.
+Students might rush and make mistakes.

 • Is this something you have done before?